duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 Better: Exercise: Group Brainstorm: Ask students brainstorm on paper in groups about ethics and important/common topics addressed by ethics.
 Have students come up with movie or pop culture references for ethical dilemas surround technology and robotics (examples: Back to the Future, Spiderman: Far From Home).

-- Explain the origin of the word ethics
+- Explain the origin of the word ethics:
+     - the Greek origins of "ethos"

-- Explain what is ethics
+- Explain what is ethics:

-See also: Universal Declaration of Human Rights regarding ethics
+     -  The Universal Declaration of Human Rights includes a [list](https://www.un.org/en/udhrbook/pdf/udhr_booklet_en_web.pdf) of fundamental human rights which often closely relates to ethics

-- Explain the importance of ethics:
+- Explain the importance of ethics

+- Explain the ethical implications related to what AI is:
+     - Bias and Fairness
+     - Accountability and Remediability
+     - Transparency, Interpretability, and Explainability

-- Explain the ethical implications of what AI is and what AI does
+- Explain the ethical implications related to what AI does:
+     - Safety
+     - Human-AI Interaction
+     - Cybersecurity and Malicious Use
+     - Privacy, Control, and Agency

 ### Main Lesson